 - pain with other sexual activities

-People with Endo often have comorbidities such as PCOS, Adenomyosis, Interstitial Cystitis, ovarian cysts, fibroids, vulvodynia, mental illness, the list goes on and on.
+People with Endo often have comorbidities such as PCOS, Adenomyosis, Interstitial Cystitis, ovarian cysts, fibroids, vulvodynia, mental illness, and the list goes on and on.

 Treatment Options For Endometriosis

 Hormone suppression does not treat Endo, even if the pill can offer some patients relief from debilitating symptoms; Endometriosis is not the endometrium.
 It means hormone suppression affects Endo differently than it does the endometrial lining because they are separate entities altogether.
-Most doctors will continue to push hormonal contraception when it offers no relief without considering the long term effects, or that they’re allowing the biggest uncontrolled experiment on vulva owners in history to happen all while filling their wallets with each signed prescription.
-The reality is it changes our hormones natural ability to function, and while there is a much-needed place for hormonal birth control in healthcare, it isn’t a treatment for Endometriosis.
+Most doctors will continue to push hormonal contraception when it offers no relief without considering the long-term effects, or that they’re allowing the biggest uncontrolled experiment on vulva owners in history to happen all while filling their wallets with each signed prescription.
+The reality is it changes our hormone's natural ability to function, and while there is a much-needed place for hormonal birth control in healthcare, it isn’t a treatment for Endometriosis.

 When it comes to treating an incurable disease, doctors still claim ancient myths like having a baby or a hysterectomy.
 Some doctors claim that diet alone, lifestyle changes or positive thinking will be enough.
 Avoiding trigger foods is individualized so someone with bowel Endo might feel pain with anything they eat, regardless of its nutritional value.
 We can change every part of our lives and ourselves and still need help because this disease isn’t about what we do or how we think.
 Putting pressure on us to ‘get better’ when we have a physical disease with no cure is arguably more harmful than the disease itself.
-This contributes massively towards mental illness and societal mind/body disconnect.
+This contributes massively toward mental illness and societal mind/body disconnect.
 It’s the longest slap we could face, to be told repeatedly and for generations that we know nothing about our bodies, and it’s a disservice to us all.

 I believe that you’re in pain and I’m sorry it won’t go away.